GammaTauAI/opentau/milestone2.md

 Our high-level approach to type-inference via Codex is the following:

 - 1. We create a tree of nested code-blocks $T$ in our JavaScript program.
 Where the top-level is the root of the tree and each function, class or method has a node below the parent block.
 The node of the tree is identified by $\text{id-}\alpha$, the $\alpha$-renamed name of the function/class/method.
 The root node id is defined as $\text{id-}\alpha = root$.
-- 2. For each $\text{id-}\alpha$, we find usages of the identifier and we save them in the node for prompt-engineering.
+- 2. For each $\text{id-}\alpha$, we find usages of the identifier and we save them in the node for prompt-engineering purposes.
 - 3. We start traversing the tree using a bottom-up traversal, starting from the leaves.
 To each node we apply the steps described below:
   - 1. If this is not a leaf node, we extract the completions for all the direct children of this node and we type-weave the types of the children into this node.
 This process creates permutations for all completions of all direct children of this node.
 For each permutation, we create a prompt $\mathcal{P}_i$.
 We use the type-weaving procedure:
        $\mathcal{W}: \text{Original File, Nettle File} \rightarrow \text{Resulting File}$.